 For example: A dove is a symbol of peace, a black cat signifies bad luck, and a white flag means a peace offering.

-Most symbols in custom essay writing are universal and can be understood by people from different countries and backgrounds.
+Most symbols in custom essay writing services are universal and can be understood by people from different countries and backgrounds.
 However, some of them are culturally specific and one should be careful in order not to offend anyone or be misunderstood.

 How Symbolism Is Used in Literature